stevengregory/servicenow-style-guide/README.md

 # Service Portal: Style Guide

-A modern style guide for teams using Service Portal.
+A modern & opinionated style guide for teams using Service Portal.

 ## Table of Contents